eagles-project/mam4xx/.github/pnnl-ci/README.md

 # PNNL CI Documentation for mam4xx
+This is used to track any maintanence information for PNNL CI.
+We will also track any current TODOs/notes for developers.
+## Usage
 We currently only have 2 k8s runners, and so you must only run 2 concurrent pipelines at a time.
 This especially applies to when you trigger manual jobs.

-Since we are cloning in CI, you need to make sure that all dependent repositories are cloned under HTTPS and not SSH.

-This is used to track any maintanence information for PNNL CI.
-We will also track any current TODOs/notes for developers.
+### Skipping CI runs:
+PNNL CI will only run when you are adding new commits to an existing merge request.

+You can add `[skip-ci]` in order to prevent CI jobs from running at PNNL.
+TODO involves adding support for skipping CI when certain tags are present in a PR.

-### TODO:
+#### TODO:
-- [ ] Add support for cloning with ssh in CI
+- [ ] Add support for cloning with ssh in CI, with documentation
 - [ ] Use installed HAERO in project share to avoid re-building each time
 - [ ] Add support for a variety of paritions on Deception
 - [ ] Build HEARO without cloning mam4xx in CI step
-- [ ] Add way to skip CI using a GitHub tag
+- [ ] Add way to skip CI using a GitHub tag in both GitLab and GitHub
-- [ ] Add way to skip CI using a commit message
 - [ ] Ensure that pipelines are not false positive/negative
 - [ ] Port pipeline to AMD architectures

-### Done:
+#### Done:
 - [x] Only run 2 jobs at a time as we only have 2 runners
 - [x] Only run PNNL CI in PRs
 - [x] Refactor CI YAML to remove duplication across scripts
 - [x] Support full matrix of build types (single, double etc.)
 - [x] Rebuild HAERO in manual pipeline
 - [x] Add CMake / ctest configuration in CI
+- [x] Add way to skip CI using a commit message

 ## Access Token
 @CameronRutherford currently maintains the access token used to enable GitHub mirroring.